systane/courses/designPatterns/designPrinciples/S_SingleResponsability.md

 This is the first principle and it says that "A class should have one, and only one, reason to change".
 In other words, Uncle Bob is talking about cohesion.
 Cohesion you can understand as how strong are the relationship between the elements of a class, if this relationship is strong, the elements must be related and have high affinity.
 A well defined class has a high cohesion.

-OBS: The meaning of cohesion is different from cloupling.
-Clouping is when you have a strong dependency between elements, so you change one, you are going to change the other element.
+**OBS**: The meaning of cohesion is different from cloupling.
+Clouping is when you have a strong dependency between elements, so you if change one, you are going to change the other element.

 ![SRP_PROBLEM](https://github.com/systane/courses/blob/master/designPatterns/img/SRP/Problem_SRP.png)